 Just Like Me!

 This has to be one of my favorite back to school games.
 It is so simple and so much fun!
 Normally, it’s played with everyone sitting in a circle.
 Someone starts by saying something they love.
 For example, “I love to eat ice cream.”
 Anyone else that loves ice cream would then jump up and shout, “Just like me!”
 It’s a fun way to get to know one another, while also getting some energy out.
-This can easily be taken outside to provide more space in between people, as well as provide a nice change of scenery.
+This can also easily be taken outside to provide a nice change of scenery.

 Back to School Scoot